louis910/ECE143-WI2020-Group7/README.md

 9. number_of_game_on_different_platforms: plot Number of Game on different Platforms

+10. outputtable_from_Df: create a figure in form of table from pandas DataFrame

+11. Mobile_barplot_by_year: subplots of cumulative count of active users of each genre over years with corresponding percentage in each year for Mobile

+12. Steam_barplot_by_year: subplots of cumulative count of active users of each genre over years with corresponding percentage in each year for Steam

 ### ③ result

 This folder includes our figures and tables for the presentation.